Kuadrant/architecture/rfcs/0008-distributed-dns.md

 When a DNS Policy is marked for deletion the kuadrant operator will delete all relevant kuadrantRecords.

-Whenever a deleted kuadrantRecord is reconciled by the DNS Operator, it will remove any relevant records from the DNS Provider (i.e. any record with the clusterID in the name. and any target with the clusterID in the target) for the deleted kuadrantZone's root host.
+Whenever a deleted kuadrantRecord is reconciled by the DNS Operator, it will remove any relevant records from the DNS Provider (i.e. any record with the clusterID prefix in the name. and any target with the clusterID in the target) for the deleted kuadrantZone's root host.

 #### Prune dead branches from DNS Records

-If a KuadrantRecord is deleting, there is the potential that we are creating a dead branch, which will need to be recursively cleaned until none remain.
+If a KuadrantRecord is deleting, there is the potential that we are leaving behind a dead branch, which will need to be recursively cleaned until none remain.

 What is a dead branch?
 If a CNAME exists whose value is a record that does not exist, this CNAME will not resolve, as our DNS Records are structured similarly to a tree, this will be referenced as a "dead branch".